emesexochitl/Roseobacter/TDA_2021/README.md

 <img src="https://user-images.githubusercontent.com/14163953/117680791-c8230c80-b1b1-11eb-9c56-32711ae3607c.jpg"  width="500" height="auto" />
 </p>

-In the next step, the statistical evaulation take splace.
+In the next step, the statistical evaulation takes place.
 It is recommened to have 100 times bootstrapping with 95% CI.
 As a result, the significant topological elements (connected components, loops, and up- or downbranches) will be colored yellow.
 Beware, when it tries to evaulate the down/upbranch it analyzes the values IN the graph.
 After that, two grey colored plots are generated as well, to show either the node numbers, or names.

 <p float="left">
 <img src="https://user-images.githubusercontent.com/14163953/117681623-952d4880-b1b2-11eb-91a7-63bbcd4e9ea2.jpg" width="300" height="300" />